 - How much do replacement filters or bulbs cost?

-How to Lessen Seasonal Allergy Symptoms
+How to Decrease Seasonal Allergy Symptoms

 - Stay in your home and keep windows and doors sealed when pollen counts are high.